r0n1tr/team21/data_cache/data_cache.md

             assign cache_memory[din_set] = cache_set;
         end
 ```
-#### Cache Reset
+### Cache Reset

 If rst is asserted, then all the data in the cache is now useless.
 Initially, we just set the V flag to 0.
-However, to do that, you'd have to access the data, set the V flag to 0 through concatenation, and then write back to the memory, 8 times! (or n times dep
+However, to do that, you'd have to access the data, set the V flag to 0 through concatenation, and then write back to the memory, 8 times!
+Since the data is now useless, we can just set everything to 0, because resetting the cpu means all the sets in the cache is now 0XXXXXXXXXXXXXX , where X is a don't care.

+#### cache_1w.sv

 ```verilog
     if (rst) begin